Big Morongo Canyon Preserve: Wheelchair access

-Certain trails are built to meet and exceed American for Disability Act standards for wheelchair accessibility.
+Certain trails are built to meet and exceed Americans with Disabilities Act standards for wheelchair accessibility.

 Pets

 Due to the preserve's status as an Area of Critical Environmental Concern (ACEC), pets are not permitted within the preserve.

 Hunting

 Firearms and hunting are prohibited within the preserve.

 Collecting

 Collecting, or disturbance of wildlife is not allowed in the preserve.

 Birding

 Big Morongo Canyon Preserve is an internationally recognized birding site.
 Several rare or unusual species are known to nest here, and many other species are abundant during the spring and fall migration seasons.
 Over 247 bird species have been recorded in the preserve, with at least 72 resident breeding species.

 Special rules

 The discharge of firearms is prohibited within the main body of the Big Morongo Canyon Preserve; however, hunting is allowed further south in the undeveloped region of the ACEC.
 Off highway vehicles, dogs, fires, and horseback riders are not allowed in the main body of the preserve either; however, these uses are allowed in the undeveloped portion of the ACEC.
 Within wilderness areas, certain uses, such as motorized equipment and/or mechanized travel, are prohibited per Section 4 (c) of the Wilderness Act (1964).
 Hunters must comply with California DFG laws and regulations for all areas open to hunting.